Skip to content

 # Via flag

-noorm -H --config production change ff
+noorm --config production change ff

 # Via env var